cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 ![create_keypoint_gameobject](\images\barracuda-posenet-tutorial\create_keypoint_gameobject.PNG)

 Select the new `Sphere` object and press Ctrl-d to duplicate it.
-We'll need `16` duplicates for the remaining key points.
+We'll need `17` spheres total.

 Rename the `Sphere` objects according to the table below.